tradle/why-hypercore/FAQ.md

 The required protection can be achieved by sealing Hypercore's root on public blockchain, utilizing its immutability and secure timestamping properties.
 Hypercore also does not guarantee long-term write-once storage.
 See explanation how audit trails benefit from [such services added on top](https://techblog.bozho.net/audit-trail-overview/).

-As Hypercore key is rotated, we need a proof that the new key is a valid successor from the old one.
-Different applications might use different algorithms for such a transition.
-Recipients of the Hypercore need a way to review the algorithm and verify that it was executed properly.
-Smart contracts is one way of doing this, but off-chain provable computation is [emerging as another option](https://medium.com/starkware/hello-cairo-3cb43b13b209).
+As Hypercore signing key is rotated with [multi-key](https://github.com/mafintosh/hypercore-multi-key), we need a proof that the new key is a valid successor from the old one.
+Different applications might use different algorithms for such a transition, and recipients of hypercore need a way to verify this algo was executed properly, without running the algo themselves.
+Smart contracts is one way of doing this, and Zero Knowledge provable computation is an [emerging new option](https://medium.com/starkware/hello-cairo-3cb43b13b209).

+Why can't recipients run the algo themselves, like they do when verifying Merkle tree and signature in Hypercore today?
+Because the key rotation algo may involve processes that recipient can't repeat, like contacting a 3rd party for key recovery.

 Need help with this.

-### Is there support for social key recovery?
+### Is there support for key recovery?

 No. But a community solution and other open source projects exist that can possibly be adapted.